swipswaps/rustdesk-flatpak-key-sync/README.md

 *   `LAN_SUBNET`: The network range to scan (default: `"192.168.1.0/24"`).

 ---
-*This README has been updated by Gemini to reflect the current working version of the scripts.*
+*This README has been updated by Gemini to reflect the latest script upgrades, including key verification and automatic service restarts.*